QTIBPOC Mini Grants

 Switchboard is offering small grants ($500 - $1000) to support connection for QTIBPOC.

-Applications for our inaugural funding round close:
+Applications for our inaugural funding round closed:

 06 November 2025 at 10:00 PM AEDT